 The relationship between supervisors and their students is a professional one.
 Meetings should occur at the LSE or in a public space, and should not occur at home.

-Taking an interest in your students' wellbeing and development beyond the core PhD project is often key to ensure their success.
-While supervisors are not trained to address financial, mental health or legal matters, they are expected to remain up to date regarding where to signpost students so that they can do so if such instances should occur and to check in with students about their development beyond the research project itself.
+Taking an interest in your students' wellbeing and development beyond the core PhD project is often key to ensuring their success.
+While supervisors are not trained to address financial, mental health or legal matters, they are expected to remain up to date on where to signpost students so that they can do so if such instances should occur and to check in with students about their development beyond the research project itself.
+If you are uncertain what to do, you are encouraged to discuss this their programme director.
+Supervisors are also entitled to seek advice directly from the PhD Academy, including in cases where they would prefer not to identify the student.

 Remember that supervisors cannot guarantee confidentiality where there is cause for concern and should share information on a need-to-know basis.